vrtnis/python-notebook-simulator/README.md

 ### How Does It Work?

-Simply mark each cell in your Python file between ##cell and ## comments.
+To define cells in your Python file, simply start each cell with a `##cell` comment and end it with another comment like `##`.
+This marks the boundaries of each cell.
 It analyzes dependencies and execute your cells in the right order.
 Dependency and execution graphs are automatically created.
 Get your results in an HTML file, including both your output and the graphs.

 <p align="center">
   <img src="images/test_input.png" alt="Test Input" width="400"/>